lunarc/lunarc_docs/docs/batch_system.md

 earlier Lunarc systems and a [separate guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/) is available.
 When compiling code using a [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) module is recommended.

-On Alarik we automatically load a modern version of the GCC compiler, which supports the deployed AMD Opteron processors.
-At the time of writing this is version 4.6.2 of GCC.
+On Erik we automatically load a modern version of the GCC compiler, which supports the deployed AMD Opteron processors.
 If you prefer using a different compiler, you can add the desired module, e.g., version 12.1 of the Intel compiler